huggingface/blog/fine-tune-vit.md

 ## Loading ViT Feature Extractor

-Now that we know what our images look like and have a better understanding of the problem we're trying to solve, let's see how we can prepare these images for our model.
+Now we know what our images look like and better understand the problem we're trying to solve.
+Let's see how we can prepare these images for our model!

-When ViT models are trained, specific transformations are applied to images being fed into them.
-Use the wrong transformations on your image and the model won't be able to understand what it's seeing! 🖼 ➡️ 🔢
+When ViT models are trained, specific transformations are applied to images fed into them.
+Use the wrong transformations on your image, and the model won't understand what it's seeing! 🖼 ➡️ 🔢

 To make sure we apply the correct transformations, we will use a [`ViTFeatureExtractor`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=classlabel#datasets.ClassLabel.int2str) initialized with a configuration that was saved along with the pretrained model we plan to use.
-In our case, we'll be using the [google/vit-base-patch16-224-in21k](https://huggingface.co/google/vit-base-patch16-224-in21k) model, so lets load its feature extractor from the 🤗 Hub.
+In our case, we'll be using the [google/vit-base-patch16-224-in21k](https://huggingface.co/google/vit-base-patch16-224-in21k) model, so let's load its feature extractor from the Hugging Face Hub.

 ```python